ecmwf/open-ecpds/Options.md

 Allow specifying a depth level while recursively listing sub-directories.

 ### s3.region
 Sets the region where the AWS service client will operate.
 Setting the region is crucial because it determines the geographical location of the S3 bucket and the AWS servers that will handle the requests.
+Set to "auto" to let OpenECPDS automatically discover the correct region for the bucket at connection time (via GetBucketLocation), which avoids 301 PermanentRedirect errors caused by misconfigured regions.

 ### s3.requestChecksumCalculation
 Controls when the AWS SDK calculates checksums for outgoing requests.
 Accepted values are "WHEN_SUPPORTED" (calculate and send a checksum for all requests that support it) and "WHEN_REQUIRED" (only calculate checksums when the operation explicitly requires it).
 When this option is not set, the SDK default applies ("WHEN_SUPPORTED" for SDK v2.46+).